anteq/eestec-web-workshops/md/1-intro.md

 #### Topics (bonus)
 - Git?
 - Angular?
-- Making Cool Web Presentation Like This One?
+- Making Badass Web Presentations Like This One?
 - Linux CLI?
 - ?